-Economic Development All Economic Development Activities in this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
+Economic Development All Economic Development Activities in this Program Year will be carried out by the Great Falls Development Authority (GFDA) through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.

-Planning and Administration: City staff to administer, manage, and monitor CDBG and HOME funded activities.
+Planning and Administration: City staff from the Planning and Community Development Department will continue to administer, manage, and monitor CDBG and HOME funded activities.

-In Program Year 2022, the City will continue to provide funding through the following programs utilizing program income:
+In Program Year 2023, the City will continue to provide funding for the following programs utilizing program income:

-CDBG Program Income: City of Great Falls - Housing Rehabilitation Loan Program Great Falls Development Authority - Economic Development Revolving Loan Fund
+CDBG Program Income:

+City of Great Falls - Housing Rehabilitation Loan Program Great Falls Development Authority - Economic Development Revolving Loan Fund

-HOME Program Income: NeighborWorks Great Falls - Down Payment Assistance and Owners in Partnership Program
+HOME Program Income:

+NeighborWorks Great Falls - Down Payment Assistance and Owners in Partnership Program

-At any time program income from the above programs may be reallocated to eligible grant activities if City Staff deem it necessary.
-Activities to be funded as a grant from the program income must meet an outlined priority already approved and a National Objective.
+At any time, program income from the above programs may be reallocated to eligible grant activities if City Staff deem it necessary.
+Activities to be funded as a grant from program income must meet an outlined priority already approved and a National Objective.